apexfarm/ApexQuery/README.md

 ### 4.1 From Statement

-All queries are created with the a simple call to `Query.of(sobjectType)` API, which can be considered as the SOQL `from ` keyword.
-A default `Id` field is selected if no other fields are selected.
+All queries are created with a simple call to `Query.of(sobjectType)` API.
+A default `Id` field is used if no other fields are selected.

 ```java
 // SELECT Id FROM Account